plangdon/smart-fridge/README.md

 # smart-fridge
-Project to add vision and voice to your fridge
+Project to add secure vision and voice to your fridge